pevans-gfz/seiscomp/doc/base/tutorials/waveformplayback.rst

 Play back archived waveforms
 ****************************

-You will ...
+Aims:

 * Use previously recorded waveform files to re-run the analysis of an old event using SeisComP.
-This is known as a *waveform playback*
+This is known as a *waveform playback*.
-* Inserts result into your current SeisComP database for later processing
+* Insert results into your current SeisComP database for later processing.
+* Review the results from playbacks.

 Pre-requisites for this tutorial: